-D. Varada M.Nikalje, Associate Professor, Department of Elementary Education, NCERT, New Delhi
+D. Varada M. Nikalje, Associate Professor, DEE - NCERT, New Delhi.

-Ms. Surbhi, Assistant Professor, Central Institute of Educational Technology, NCERT, New Delhi
+Ms. Surbhi, Assistant Professor, CIET - NCERT, New Delhi.

-Mr. I L Narasimha Rao, Project Manager II, Center for Development of Advanced Computing (CDAC), Hyderabad.
+Mr. I L Narasimha Rao, Project Manager II, Center for Development of Advanced Computing (CDAC), Hyderabad, Telangana.

-Ms. Sujata Mukherjee, Global Research and APAC Outreach Lead, Google India Pvt Ltd, Hyderabad.
+Ms. Sujata Mukherjee, Global Research and APAC Outreach Lead, Google India Pvt Ltd, Hyderabad, Telangana.

 Capt.
-Vineet Kumar, Founder and President, Cyber Peace Foundation, Ranchi, Jharkand
+Vineet Kumar, Founder and President, Cyber Peace Foundation, Ranchi, Jharkand.

-Ms. Chandni Agarwal, National ICT Awardee and Head, Department of Computer Science, Maharaja Agrasen Model School, ,Delhi.
+Ms. Chandni Agarwal (National ICT Awardee), Head, Department of Computer Science, Maharaja Agrasen Model School, New Delhi.

-Ms. Vineeta Garg, Head, Department of Computer Science, Shaheed Rajpal DAV Public School, Delhi.
+Ms. Vineeta Garg, Head, Department of Computer Science, Shaheed Rajpal DAV Public School, New Delhi.

 Cybersafety is the safe and responsible use of information and communication technology.
-It is about keeping information safe and secure, but also about being responsible with that information, being respectful of other people online, and using good 'netiquette' (internet etiquette).
+It is not just about keeping information safe and secure, but also about being responsible with that information, being respectful of other people online, and practising good 'netiquette' (internet etiquette).

-As information infrastructure and Internet became more complex and larger, it also became critical to maintain systems up and running all the time with respect to security.
-Though the system administration tasks became easier in recent years, school administrators need to be more updated on the systems and network Security they are managing.
-In recent years, all systems are exposed to Internet; there is increased challenge for maintaining and protecting from the attackers.
+As information infrastructure and Internet became biggerand more complex, it became critical to maintain systems functional and alert to security issues.
+Though the system administration tasks have become easier in recent years, school administrators need to be more updated on the systems and network security In recent years, all systems are exposed to Internet; hence there is increased challenge in maintaining and protecting them from the attackers.

-Schools are primarily responsible for keeping systems/ computers/ network devices to work smoothly and securely.
-It is very important to keep the information as much securing the system and network devices in the organization.
 Schools play a key role in promoting internet safety.
+Schools are primarily responsible for keeping systems/ computers/ network devices secure and functional.
+It is important to keep the information as secure as we keep the systems and network devices in the organisation.